RonaldAllanRivera/report-system-laravel/README.md

   - Columns (10): Account, Campaign, Daily Cap, Spend, Revenue, P/L, ROI, Conversions, CPM, Set CPM
   - Within each date range, rows are grouped by Account with a per-account summary and an overall SUMMARY row
   - Alphabetically sorted A→Z by Account, and rows A→Z by Campaign
+  - Per-section COPY TABLE button to copy the entire table (header, body, footer) as TSV for Google Sheets/Excel
 - **Data Management**
   - Delete All
   - Delete by Upload Date (per day)